 - Develop expertise in a "niche" area of practice.
 My practice is general in nature, or what a friend once described as "Suburban Law."
 I do civil and criminal litigation, along with personal bankruptcy, construction law and commercial collections.
 The last three areas of my practice, while not unique, are somewhat specialized.
 This creates another source of pre-screened referrals form other lawyers.

 - Send out high-quality announcements to every person you even remotely know.
 If you have a niche practice, send it out to the mailing list for your local bar association.
 Send individual letters to friends and relatives.
-Further, since I do a significant amount of personal injury work, I sent letters to the high-volume personal injury practices in my area (Need names?
-Look on the back cover of your local yellow pages).
+Further, since I do a significant amount of personal injury work, I sent letters to the high-volume personal injury practices in my area.
 From this, I developed a relationship with one practice that has sent me dozens of files to litigate on their behalf.
 (Follow state ethics rules.)

 - Order high-quality letterhead and business cards.
 DO NOT print out your own letterhead and envelopes.
 Using quality products conveys to the recipient that your business is successful, and, fairly or not, the recipient will take you more seriously.
 I also paid a few dollars extra to print my practice areas on the back of my business cards.
 When I give my card to someone, this information reinforces what type of practice I have, and what is a good referral for me.